-Wizards get their first glimpse of Kristaps Porzingis and like what they see
+Wizards get their first glimpse of Kristaps Porzingis — and both like what they see

 Porzingis’s appearance could have turned the page for the Wizards — if not for the slow drip of comments coming from former players reminding Washington of its recent past.

-Spencer Dinwiddie was the latest to speak up, saying Saturday that he felt hurt that some of the blame for the Wizards’ chemistry problems landed on his shoulders.
+Spencer Dinwiddie, now with Dallas, was the latest to speak up, saying Saturday that he felt hurt that some of the blame for the Wizards’ chemistry problems landed on his shoulders.
 He said, among other things, that the organization asked him to ease up on scoring after the first part of the season and focus more on passing.

 Unseld declined to say whether Dinwiddie’s comments were accurate.